ava-labs/avalanche-docs/docs/nodes/maintain/avalanchego-config-flags.md

 #### `--cpu-validator-alloc-portion` (float):

-Of the targetd CPU cores in `cpu-target`, reserve this portion of the CPU for usage by validators.
+Of the targeted CPU cores in `cpu-target`, reserve this portion of the CPU for usage by validators.
 Must be in [0,1]

 #### `--cpu-target-per-non-validator-max-fraction` (float):